Ngāi Tahu, Ngati Kurī

 Tā Mark Solomon

-Tā Mark Solomon was born and raised in Christchurch where he lives there with his wife Maria, their children and extended whānau.
+Tā Mark Solomon was born and raised in Christchurch where he lives with his wife Maria, their children and extended whānau.
 Tā Mark served as kaiwhakahaere (chairperson) of Te Rūnanga o Ngāi Tahu, the tribal council of Ngāi Tahu, for approximately 18 years, from 1998 until December 2016.
 In 2013, he was recognised as Knight Companion of the New Zealand Order of Merit for services to Māori and Business.
 He was previously deputy Chair of Canterbury District Health Board, and is also founding Chairman of the Māori Carbon Collective.
 He is also the South Island representative on the interim, Te Roopu, The Māori advisory group to the Government’s joint venture on family violence and sexual violence.
 Tā Mark has been a strong advocate in Te Waipounamu for Tū Pono: Te Mana Kaha o te Whānau, a whānau-driven movement that has a focus to explore ways of enabling a stronger Māori response to reduce and eliminate family harm/violence.
 More recently he was appointed to the steering group who provided advice for the establishment of the Māori Health Authority.

-Renata Davis (Ngāi Tahu) is a senior solicitor at Bell Gully, having previously held roles as a Policy Advisor at Te Rūnanga o Ngāi Tahu and a solicitor at AWS Legal.
-He is also a longstanding committee member on the Rakiura Tītī Islands Administering Body, and is an active tītī gatherer on his whānau manu at Putauhinu Island.
+Renata Davis is a Tumuaki (Partner) at Kāhui Legal, having previously held a senior role at Bell Gully.
+In his legal practice, Renata assists iwi, hapū, Māori landowners and their commercial entities with corporate, commercial, governance, property and forestry matters.
+He is a longstanding committee member on the Rakiura Tītī Islands Administering Body, and is an active tītī gatherer on his whānau manu at Putauhinu Island.
 Renata has a strong interest in the protection of iwi rights and interest and Māori development, and hopes to contribute to creating better outcomes for whānau as a director for Te Pūtahitanga o Te Waipounamu.